chtheolo/Replicas_ReqCount/README.md

 <img width="91" alt="env_replicas" src="https://user-images.githubusercontent.com/25862065/141652423-4505cb70-0a5c-4407-80df-c567987c16a9.png">

 After setting the **.env** file you can run the test for our infrustucture to be sure for our service functionality.
-Run the **testing_infrastructure.sh** script which is building and image of our service and deploying our service and a [**Redis**](https://redis.io/) in docker containers with no replicas.
-Then, the script run our test for the http Status code, return the result and then stop these containers.
+Run the **testing_infrastructure.sh** script which is building an image of our service and deploying our service and a [**Redis**](https://redis.io/) in docker containers with no replicas.
+Since, containers are up, test for the http Status code runs, returns the result and then stop the containers.
 In this version, I had only one test for checking the http status code in our routes package but in the future, my goal is to implement more tests for our service in order to evaluate the behaviour in as many cases.
-Moreover, in a future version I wll make an automating procedure that will run the tests and if the results do not fail, start automatically the delpoyment.
+Moreover, in a future  version I wll make an automating procedure that will run the tests and if the results do not fail, then it will start automatically the delpoyment.

 ```
 bash testing_infrastructure.sh
 ```

-Finally, now we can run the **start_service.sh** script, which will deploy our sevrice with its replicas.
-First, it will built our image, the it will initialize the [**Docker Swarm**](https://docs.docker.com/engine/swarm/) if it was not been before, and then it will deploy the the sevice in our docker swarm.
+Finally, we can run the **start_service.sh** script, which will deploy our sevrice with its replicas.
+Firstly, it will built our image and it will initialize the [**Docker Swarm**](https://docs.docker.com/engine/swarm/) if it has not been before, and then it will deploy the sevice in our docker swarm.

 ```
 bash start_service.sh